agilenowdev/openapi-dev/AccessGroups/csharp/docs/GroupExternalsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="upsertgroupexternaluser"></a>
+<a id="upsertgroupexternaluserexternal"></a>
-# **UpsertGroupExternalUser**
+# **UpsertGroupExternalUserExternal**
-> User UpsertGroupExternalUser (string id, UserData userData, string? name = null)
+> UserExternal UpsertGroupExternalUserExternal (string id, UserExternalData userExternalData, string? name = null)

-Use the `UserPost` object resource to insert or update (Upsert) `User` using `Id` field(s) value.
+Use the `UserExternalPost` object resource to insert or update (Upsert) `UserExternal` using `Id` field(s) value.
 You can supply the required field values in the request data, and then use the `POST` method of the resource.
-The input parameter must be used in the `UserData` record structure inside the `FieldType` parameter in the foreign key fields.
-Foreign key fields are: `User_Id, Group_Id`  ### Update a record of User * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
-You cannot change `Id` field value (primary key). * When the Id field value is not provided, the system will automatically initiate the insertion of a new record.  ### Create a new record of User * If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`UserData`).
+The input parameter must be used in the `UserExternalData` record structure inside the `FieldType` parameter in the foreign key fields.
+Foreign key fields are: `User_Id, Group_Id`  ### Update a record of UserExternal * If the `Id` field value is not matched, then a `404` error is reported (`Errors/Not Found`), and the error record is returned..
+You cannot change `Id` field value (primary key). * When the Id field value is not provided, the system will automatically initiate the insertion of a new record.  ### Create a new record of UserExternal * If the value in the `Id` field is empty then action insert a new record according input parameter entity record structure (`UserExternalData`).
 The response body will contain the object of the updated or created record if the call is successful.
-Method returns an extended `User` structure.
+Method returns an extended `UserExternal` structure.
 Here, all foreign key fields are abstract object structures, utilizing `AbstractText` or `AbstractLong` data types, offering a detailed view of the data and related entities.

 ### Example
 ```csharp